 - When will the parade be shown on TV?

-Catch the parade on Time Warner cable channel 8 Thanksgiving Day at 4:00PM and several times between Thanksgiving Day and Christmas.
+Catch the parade on Time Warner cable channel 8 Thanksgiving Day at 4:00PM and then Wednesdays & Saturdays at 7:00pm between Thanksgiving & Christmas..

 - Where will my son or daughter’s scout troop line up?